-Falafels are made from chickpeas, fava beans, or both; however, depending on where you get your falafels from, you can definitely find other variations.
+Most of the time, Falafels are made from chickpeas, fava beans, or both; however, depending on where you get your falafels from, you can definitely find other variations.

 In my experience, falafel is considered more as “street food” in Israel.
-If you were planning to have falafel, you wouldn’t go to a top-notch restaurant to have it – you would instead go to a small falafel stall on the corner of the street, where the owners are taking orders, talking loudly, and making your falafels on the spot.
+If you were planning to have falafel, you wouldn’t go to a top-notch restaurant to have it – you would instead go to a small falafel stand on the corner of the street, where the owners are taking orders, talking loudly, and making your falafels on the spot.

 If you’re ever in Israel, make sure to try this staple dish out!